-The Work, Learning and Wellbeing evidence programme is a collaboration between the University of East Anglia and the University of Essex.
+The Work, Learning and Wellbeing evidence programme is a collaboration between the Universities of East Anglia, Sheffield, Reading and Essex.
 The evidence programme is focused on protecting and enhancing the wellbeing of workers, adult learners and those seeking work.
 The programme seeks to find practical answers to questions such as:

 First ,’what works’ for wellbeing needs to be actionable by workers, adult learners, those seeking work and those close to them eg. line managers, educators, careers advisors, job centre staff – so our focus is on what can be done ‘on the ground’.

 Second, because wellbeing is comprised of many things, we will focus on approaches that offer improvements across a broad range of the elements of wellbeing and a broad range of people.

 The evidence programme consists of three major themes